tpercival01/tpercival01/README.md

 <h1 align="center"> Hi there 👋</h1>

 <p align="center">
 My name is Thomas Percival.
-I'm a Computer Science Graduate with a passion for web programming.
-My goal is to develop scalable, maintainable and user-friendly web applications that provide a seamless user experience.
-I am constantly learning and experimenting new technologies and frameworks to find the best solutions to the problems at hand.
+I'm a Computer Science Graduate with a passion for python programming and data science.
+My goal is to develop scalable, maintainable and user-friendly applications that provide an essential and structured overview of a dataset.
+I am constantly learning and experimenting with new technologies and frameworks to find the best solutions to the problems at hand.
 </p>

 ##